ndjuric/tracknotes/README.md

 You should now be able to access backend on http://localhost:8000

 ### Frontend
+Code is a mess, I'm still learning React.
 ```bash
 ~/tracknotes $ cd frontend
 ~/tracknotes/frontend $ npm install